alecpm/opsworks-web-python/plone_buildout/README.md

 * [CLI Opsworks](http://docs.aws.amazon.com/cli/latest/reference/opsworks/index.html)

-* Some AWS CLI tool JSON exports of an example stack are in `examples/`.
-Look in the `examples/example-custom-json.json` for a Stack JSON example which includes an egg cache download.
+* Look in the `examples/example-custom-json.json` for a Stack JSON example which includes an egg cache download.

 ## To Do